anowak/sample-rubyonrails-parallel-matrix/README.md

 Also, remember to install the required gems by adding the following entries to the `Gemfile`:

+    group :development, :test do
+      gem 'rspec-rails', '~> 3.0.0'
+    end

     group :test do
-      gem 'cucumber-rails', :require => false
+      gem 'simplecov'
+      gem 'simplecov-csv'
+      gem 'rspec_junit_formatter'

-      gem 'database_cleaner'
+      gem 'capybara'
       gem 'selenium-webdriver'
     end

 Configuring test reporting
 --------------------------

-To have Cucumber output test and coverage reports to the directories expected by Shippable, we need to declare the following environment variables:
+To have RSpec output test and coverage reports to the directories expected by Shippable, we need to declare the following environment variables:

     env: